mieubrisse/personal-writing/first-do-nothing/post.md

 But urgent response to stress is frequently harmful in the complex modern world.

-Today, most tigers are in zoos, a new tribe is available in the next town over, and the internet delivers thousands of romantic options to your living room.
+Today most tigers are in zoos, a new tribe is available in the next town over, and the internet delivers thousands of romantic options to your living room.
 Most perceived threats are not dangerous at all.

 Further, [the modern world is full of leverage](https://mieubrisse.substack.com/p/leveraged-judgment).
 A hasty decision frequently misses non-obvious solutions that save dozens of hours of work.